 Late applications for bachelor's studies with foreign educational qualifications

-The application deadline for the spring semester 2018 elapsed on 30 November 2017.
-Late applications for bachelor's degree programs without admission restrictions are possible, on written request, until 5 January 2018, as long as a complete application dossier has been submitted by the deadline.
+The application deadline for the spring semester 2019 elapsed on 30 November 2018.
+Late applications for bachelor's degree programs without admission restrictions are possible, on written request, until 5 January 2019, if the online application with all the required documents has been submitted by the deadline.
 If admission is dependent on further conditions (e.g. on the Complementary Examination of Swiss higher education institutions), late applications are not possible.
 In addition to the normal application fee of CHF 100, an additional fee of CHF 150 is payable for late applications.
 Submission of a late application does not entitle the applicant to admission.

 You can submit the necessary request by going to